Kaiden898/prl_wsg_50/README.md

 * */wsg_50_driver/graspForce [force to grasp with (N), speed (mm/s)]*
 	Grasps object with given force and speed.
 Minus soft limit must be set to allow gripping.
-	Refer to WSG 50 "Mounting and Operating Manual" and the "Command Set Reference Manual" for setting the minus soft limit.Object must be released before moving the grippers fingers.
+	Refer to WSG 50 "Mounting and Operating Manual" and the "Command Set Reference Manual" for setting the minus soft limit.
+Object must be released before moving the grippers fingers.

 * */wsg_50_driver/homing [no parameters]*